 Palestine has no national health care system and therefore the hospital’s operating costs are sustained by the Order of Malta.
 Patients are asked to pay what they can afford.
 The cost is established on the base of an assessment of the patient’s socio-economic situation.
 For those unable to pay, charges are reduced or waived.

 The heavy financial burden is borne by the French Association, with help from the National Associations of Germany, USA, Ireland and Switzerland and by the European Union.
-Recently the “Holy Family Hospital Foundation” – an organisation created by American members of the Order – has raised funds that have provided an important contribution to ensure the hospital’s continuing operation.
+The “Holy Family Hospital Foundation” – an organisation created by American members of the Order – keeps raising funds that have provided an important contribution to ensure the hospital’s continuing operation.

 Statistics for the Holy Family Hospital

-The Hospital is run by a highly qualified staff of 140, including:
+run by a highly qualified staff of 172;

 A brief history.

-In 1882 the Daughters of Charity bought a large plot of land in Bethlehem where they laid the cornerstone for a 80-bed hospital.
+In 1882 the Daughters of Charity bought a large plot of land in Bethlehem where they laid the cornerstone for an 80-bed hospital.

 In 1892, the Turkish Sultan Abdul-Hamid II gave the Sisters of Charity the licence to build and maintain a hospital in Bethlehem.

 At a later date, the Turkish Authorities gave the hospital tax exemption within the Mytilene and Constantinople Agreements signed with the French Government.